Whether you already have a degree or not, we offer a teacher training route to suit you.

 You can also study on a range of other Education-related courses, for your first degree, and then complete a one year PGCE Primary to qualify as a teacher.

 If you would like to become a Secondary Teacher, you will need to complete a degree in a relevant subject first.
-For example, if you are considering becoming a History Teacher, you would first study a degree in History.
 Once you have completed your degree, you can then apply to study a one year PGCE Secondary course to qualify as a teacher.

 If you already have a degree, you can complete a one-year PGCE course, which will lead to qualified teacher status.
-You can study a for a PGCE Primary or Secondary.
+You can study for a PGCE Primary or Secondary or PGCE FE.

 Sasha shares her experiences of a PGCE at Worcester